apache/arrow-rs/arrow/README.md

 particularly for x86_64, favour portability over performance, and LLVM will consequently avoid using more recent instructions that would result in errors on older CPUs.

-To address this it is recommended that you specify the override the LLVM defaults either by setting the `RUSTFLAGS` environment variable, or by setting `rustflags` in your [Cargo configuration](https://doc.rust-lang.org/cargo/reference/config.html)
+To address this it is recommended that you override the LLVM defaults either by setting the `RUSTFLAGS` environment variable, or by setting `rustflags` in your [Cargo configuration](https://doc.rust-lang.org/cargo/reference/config.html)